Everything you love about nutty, earthy deli-style rye bread in the form of deliciously easy rye bagels.

 - Make the caraway tea.
 Heat water in an electric kettle or on the stove until it reaches a low simmer (160°F).
 Pour 300 grams water over the caraway seeds and let steep in the fridge 8-10 minutes until lukewarm to the touch (90°-110°F).

 - Add the caraway tea.
-With the mixer running on low, slowly pour the caraway tea and caraway seeds into the center of the dry ingredients.
-Increase the speed to low-medium, pausing occasionally to push the dry ingredients into the center of the bowl with a spatula.
-If the dough hasn't come together with no dry bits left in the bottom of the bowl after 3 minutes, sprinkle additional ½ tablespoon of water onto the dry bits and let the mixer run for another 30-45 seconds.
+Pour the caraway tea and caraway seeds into the middle of the dry ingredients.
+Run the mixer on low-medium speed (KitchenAid speed 2) pausing occasionally to push the dry ingredients into the center of the bowl with a spatula.
+If the dough hasn't come together with no dry bits left in the bottom of the bowl after 5 minutes, sprinkle additional 1 teaspoon water onto the dry bits and let the mixer run for another 60-90 seconds.
 Repeat again only if needed.

 - Knead.
-Once the dough has mostly come together on the dough hook with minimal dry flour in the bottom of the bowl increase the speed to medium and knead for 3 minutes until the dough clears the sides of the bowl and is smooth and slightly tacky to the touch.
+Once the dough has mostly come together on the dough hook with minimal dry flour in the bottom of the bowl increase the speed to medium (KitchenAid speed 3) and knead for 5 minutes until the dough clears the sides of the bowl and is smooth and slightly tacky to the touch.
+If the dough feels sticky, dust in more flour and keep kneading.

 - Rise.
 Shape the dough into a ball and place in a lightly greased bowl.
 Cover and let rise 1 hour until just about doubled in size.
 When you press a finger into the dough the indentation should fill back in just slightly.